Backpackers Friend

 Coast Camp, Point Reyes National Seashore, CA · April 2022 · One night

-This trip had its own momentum from the start, and that was the best part of it.
-Two colleagues of mine wanted to get out on the coast, my pre-teen daughter wanted in, and I was glad to come along for the ride — carrying a little extra weight and happily following the lead of a crew that had the whole thing handled.
-We pointed ourselves at Coast Camp in Point Reyes, in April, with the whole headland in bloom.
+This trip had its own momentum from the very beginning, which was the best part of it.
+Two colleagues of mine wanted to get out on the coast, my pre-teen daughter wanted in, and I was glad to come along carrying a little extra weight and following the lead of a group that had the whole trip well in hand.
+We pointed ourselves at Coast Camp in Point Reyes, in April, with the entire headland in bloom.

-The crew.
-Two colleagues and my daughter, packs on, ocean behind — the three people who actually ran this trip.
+The crew was two colleagues and my daughter, packs on and the ocean behind them, which is to say the three people who actually ran this trip.

 The Coast Camp route shown in the Backpackers Friend app, with the trail on the map, an elevation profile, and a QR code in the corner

-This is the actual Coast Camp trip in Backpackers Friend — route, mileage, and elevation.
+This is the actual Coast Camp trip in Backpackers Friend, with the route, the mileage, and the elevation.
 Scan the code to open it on your phone.

 Two backpackers on a faint trail high on a green coastal bluff, distant headlands across the bay